mettamatt/code-reasoning/docs/prompts.md

 - **Persistent Values**: Argument values are saved between sessions to reduce repetitive entry
 - **Working Directory Support**: Automatic handling of your current project directory
 - **Filesystem Integration**: Easy access to files through filesystem MCP tools

+> **Note:** Loading additional prompts from disk is no longer supported.
+The server ships with the curated set documented below.

 ## Available Prompts